Inadmissibility Visiting Canada

-Canada is a popular destination for many Americans, whether it is for business meetings, tourism, or family visits.
-While visiting Canada is as easy as driving through the border, if you have a criminal record, things could be much more complicated.
+Canada is a popular destination for many Americans, whether for business meetings, tourism, or family visits.
+While visiting Canada can be as easy as driving across the border, travelers with a criminal record or felony conviction may face serious complications.

-A summary offence categorizes less serious criminal offences and are punishable with a maximum sentence of two years in jail.
-Having a single summary offence on your record will not deem you inadmissible to Canada.
+Summary offences are less serious crimes, punishable by a maximum of two years in jail.
+A single summary offence will generally not make you inadmissible to Canada.

 Determine whether or not you are considered criminally inadmissible in Are You Criminally Inadmissible to Canada?
 Or read more about entering Canada with a DUI.

-The U.S. and Canada share criminal history information with each other for immigration purposes.
-When American citizens with a criminal record attempt to enter Canada, Canadian Border Services Agency (CBSA) officers screen their passport for any criminal history.
-U.S. passports are directly linked to their FBI’s National Crime Information Center (NCIC), which details all past or current charges they have faced in the United States.
+The United States and Canada share criminal history information for immigration screening purposes.
+When you attempt to enter Canada, Canadian Border Services Agency (CBSA) officers screen your passport and access U.S. criminal databases, including the FBI’s National Crime Information Center (NCIC), which details all past or current charges they have faced in the United States.
 CBSA officers use this information to assess whether you are criminally inadmissible, determined on a case-by-case basis.

 TRP is an issued document that allows people who are otherwise criminally inadmissible to visit the country temporarily.
 You must successfully demonstrate a pressing need to enter Canada that outweighs the risks of letting you into the country.
 This is a temporary permit, and only allows you to stay in the country for a short and specific period of time.